ec-europa/ecl-toolkit/README.md

 Then open [http://localhost:3000/](http://localhost:3000/) to see your fractal app up and running.

+For more information, you can check the [basic example's README](./examples/basic/README.md).

 #### Other

 _For now, there's no other example available._